 There are many different types of identity theft to worry about.
 Whether it’s your Social Security number or your medical records, criminals are always trying to get to your personal information.
 Protecting your identity is your first priority.
 But when identity theft strikes, you need to act quickly to prevent further damage.
 The less you have to fight over money and deal with paperwork, the better.
-This guide will help you report ID theft if you become a victim.
+This guide will help you know where to report identity theft if you become a victim.

-IdentityTheft.gov is where you report identity theft to the FTC.
+The FTC’s identity theft portal, IdentityTheft.gov is where you explain what happened, create a recovery plan, and access letters and forms you will need to send to your creditors.
 The FTC identity theft report will generate something called an identity theft affidavit, which you use to file a police report with local law enforcement.

 Having both of these documents makes it much easier to stop and reverse the damage from identity theft.
 They’ll enable you to get a 7-year fraud alert on your credit file (initial fraud alerts only last 90 days, but are renewable) and with that two free credit reports from each CRA per year.
 Normally you only get one per year; these two reports are on top of that.

-You’ll also have an easier time removing fraudulent information from your credit reports and stopping companies trying to collect fraud-based debts when you complete this step and step 4.
+TIP: You’ll also have an easier time removing fraudulent information from your credit reports and stopping companies from trying to collect fraud-based debts when you complete this step.

 Estimated Time: 1-2 hours to submit information for the report